 Multi-stakeholder approach to implementation

-Implementing the Voluntary Principles can be challenging, especially when companies are operating in conflict areas.
+Implementing the Voluntary Principles can be challenging, especially when companies are operating in high-risk areas.
 Effective implementation usually requires the involvement of multiple stakeholders, including different actors within companies, community leadership, governments, NGOs, and service providers.

 Resource library